 The Museum established in 1898 displays the history and nature of the Třebíč region.
-It is famous for collections of pipes, Moravian moldavites, minerals and rocks, as well a collection of nativity scenes.
+It is famous for collections of pipes, Moravian moldavites, minerals, and rocks, as well as the collection of nativity scenes.
 It annually stages events such as The Czech Republic Trade Fair of Museums or Pipe Smoking in Třebíč.
-The former Monastery and Basilica of St. Procopius and Jewish Quarter have been included in the List of UNESCO World Heritage Sites.
+The former Monastery and Basilica of St. Procopius and Jewish Quarter have been inscribed on UNESCO’s World Heritage List.

 North Bohemian Museum in Liberec